Anyone that’s familiar with me knows that I love a good meal, and that I’m always on the lookout to find a great place to eat.

-You can of course use the regular cardio machines that you have like treadmills, exercise bikes or ellipticals to perform this "light cardio" routine, but take note when using the treadmill if it's an incline treadmill to not make the incline too steep that way you don't go from light cardio to heavy cardio.
+You can of course use the regular budget cardio machines that you have like treadmills, foldable exercise bikes with backrest or ellipticals to perform this “light cardio” routine, but take note when using the treadmill if it’s an incline treadmill to not make the incline too steep that way you don’t go from light cardio to heavy cardio.

 Another way to do light cardio is to do cardio exercises that don’t require any equipment, I myself like jumping jacks a lot and would recommend them to anybody.
 I like them so much in fact, that I do 100 jumping jacks a day regularly now.

 I also do other bodyweight workout challenges like the 100 push-ups, 100 sit-ups, 100 squats, along with others like 1000 squats a day, 1000 jumping jacks a day, and 1000 crunches a day.
 You don’t have to take them on if all you need is a light cardio, some of these challenges will push you to the brink of quitting, but they are among the most essential fitness exercises you can do at home and you can trim the numbers down to your liking.